CynicalMan/OS_Project/README.md

 ### Examples of starvation

--- in the first variation of the reader-writer problem where no reader kept waiting unless the writer has permission to use a shared object therefore writer will starve.
+ * In the first variation of the reader-writer problem where no reader kept waiting unless the writer has permission to use a shared object therefore writer will starve.

--- in the second variation of the reader-writer problem where once a writer is ready, it performs the write.
+ * In the second variation of the reader-writer problem where once a writer is ready, it performs the write.
 In other words, if a writer is waiting to access the object, no new readers may start reading therefore the reader will starve.

-### solution for starvation
+### Solution for starvation

 The starvation is solved using a queue that preserves ordering of requests (signaling must be FIFO)